Overview#

 The following are 3 unrelated messages from the INFO, DEBUG, and ERROR log levels.
 By default, only the 3rd message would be printed to the terminal.2024-11-29 10:47:51,853 [INFO]: Time zone for log entries: Eastern Standard Time (UTC-5.0) 2024-11-29 10:48:47,654 [DEBUG , banff.donorimp._execute._preprocess_inputs]: Adding BY variables to 'instatus' dataset 2024-11-29 10:49:59,867 [ERROR]: Procedure 'Donor Imputation' encountered an error and terminated early: missing mandatory dataset (return code 4)

-Python Log Verbosity (trace=
+Python Log Verbosity (trace=)#

-parameter to control which log levels are printed by specifying one of the following log levels
+Use the trace parameter to control which log levels are printed by specifying one of the following log levels

 Messages from the specified log level and higher levels will be printed, lower levels will not.

-For convenience, specifying trace=True
+For convenience, specifying trace=True enables all logging output.

 Procedure C Log Messages#

 Messages from procedure C code have no associated log level and do not include a timestamp.
-Some messages are prefixed with ERROR:
+Some messages are prefixed with ERROR:, WARNING: or NOTE:, while other messages have no prefix and may span multiple lines.
+Most messages are informational.
+Whenever an ERROR: message is printed, there should be a subsequent related error-level message from Python and an exception should be raised.

 Example Procedure C Messages